Find out about Emergency Mobile Alert. Emergency Mobile Alerts keep people safe. Alerts are broadcast to all capable phones from targeted cell towers.

 Read the Decision for Emergency Mobile Alert to remain a non-opt-out channel for more information.

-The Director's Statement for Emergency Mobile Alert Device Standards defines desired mobile device standards for emergency alerting in New Zealand.
+Read the Director's Statement for Emergency Mobile Alert Device Standards.
+It defines the desired mobile device standards for emergency alerting in New Zealand.

-Download a helpful factsheet explaining the Emergency Mobile Alert system.
-Available in multiple languages.
+Download this factsheet in English explaining the Emergency Mobile Alert system.